ccolteu/wifidirectdemo/README.md

 # wifidirectdemo

-The device that initiates the connection will be the sender, while the device that accepts the connection will be the receiver.

-1. press DISCOVER on both devices
-2. on one device - the sender - press CONNECT in a row of remote devices - which will become the receiver
+This demo allows to send photos from one device (SENDER) to multiple devices (RECEIVERS) via Wifi Direct (i.e. no Wifi/LTE/4G connectivity needed).

+1. To initiate sending photos turn ON the toggle for one remote device.
+At that point your device becomes the SENDER.
+You can continue turning ON toggels for other remote devices to send to multiple devices.
+2. On the remote devices accept the connection thus turning them into RECEIVERS.
+2. Click SEND PHOTO on the SENDER to send a photos to all RECEIVERS.
-3. on receiver device accept connection
+3. To stop receiving photos on the RECEIVER device turn toggle OFF.
-4. on sender device press SEND PHOTO, pick photo using your favorite photo app
-5. the receiver device will receive the photo
-6. press DISCONNECT on any device
+4. To stop sending photos to all RECEIVERS turn toggle OFF on the SENDER.

-Note that the photo filename is sent along as well so that it is preserved on the receiving device (see Receiver screenshot below).
+Note that the photo filename is sent along as well so that it is preserved on the receiving device (see RECEIVER screenshot below).
 As a matter of fact 1kB worth of metadata (currently just the file name) is pre-pended to the photo byte array stream when sent and parsed on the receiving end.

-Sender (initiates the connection):
+SENDER:

 ![Alt text](/sender.png?raw=true "initiates connection to send")

-Receiver (accepts the connection):
+RECEIVER:

 ![Alt text](/receiver.png?raw=true "accepts connection to receive")